hyundai-robotics/doc-hi6-operation/4-service/3-program-conversion/6-mirror-image.md

 The mirror image function is not supported for collaborative robots.
 {% endhint %}

-The use of the \[6: Mirror Image\] menu will be restricted during the startup of the robot.
+The use of the `[6: Mirror Image]` menu will be restricted during the startup of the robot.
 The method to use the mirror image function is as follows.

-1. Touch the \[6: Program Conversion &gt; 6: Mirror Image\] menu.
+1. Touch the `[6: Program Conversion  - 6: Mirror Image]` menu.
 Then, the mirror image setting window will appear.

-2. After setting the mirror image conversion option, touch the \[OK\] button.
+2. After setting the mirror image conversion option, touch the `[OK]` button.

-* \[Source program\]/\[Target program\]: You can set the number of the existing program and the number of the new program that is to be created through conversion using a mirror image.
+* `[Source program]`/`[Target program]`: You can set the number of the existing program and the number of the new program that is to be created through conversion using a mirror image.

     ![](../../_assets/tp630/prg-mirror-img_eng.png)